ComposableFi/composable/docs/docs/parachains/picasso/token-transparency.md

 For more on how the vesting pallet works, please read: [https://github.com/paritytech/substrate/blob/master/frame/vesting/src/lib.rs.](https://github.com/paritytech/substrate/blob/master/frame/vesting/src/lib.rs)

-#### State of PICA Supply as of November 25th, 2022
+#### State of PICA Supply as of December 28th, 2022

-- Circulating Supply: N/A
+- Circulating Supply: At most currently ~15% of Total supply.
 - Total Supply: 10 Billion
 - Gross Inflation: N/A
 - Net Inflation: N/A
 - Burnt Fees: N/A

-The PICA token generation event (TGE) is expected to occur within Q4 2022.
+The PICA token generation event (TGE) occured on December 28th, 2022 at block number 1,444,176 on our chain.
 Total PICA supply at this time is 10 billion, which is the genesis supply of PICA.
 Additional PICA token distributions, inflation, etc. will be reported here once PICA goes into circulation after the TGE.